 3. Stay at a Masseria

 Suppose you are not into activities or have had enough.
 In that case, Puglia also offers places to relax away from the big city and tourist attractions.
-You can head out to the countryside of Puglia to have an authentic local travel experience: a stay at a traditional Masseria.
+You can head out to Puglia’s countryside for an authentic local travel experience: a stay at a traditional Masseria.

-A Masseria is a traditional farmhouse from southern Italy that sits within a larger country estate.
+A Masseria is a traditional farmhouse from southern Italy that sits within a more significant country estate.
 The Masseria dates back to the sixteenth or seventeenth century.
 Staying at a Masseria is one of the best experiences in Puglia.

 Usually, hosts offer tours of their land.
-In addition, you will get to taste their fresh food and products, including olive oil.
+In addition, you can taste their fresh food and products, including olive oil.

 4. Spend a Day at the Beach